KycokOv4arku/abacus_reading_time/README.md

 # Abacus - reading time
 Chrome extension - approximates reading time by counting words on the page.

+pop-up small window in the middle of the page - appears for 3 seconds (customizable)

-- by default - counts all content on a page.
+- By default - counts all content on a page.
 - If only some text selected when called  - counts only selected

-Written with chatGPT
+Written with chatGPT and DeepSeek R1

 ## Setup:
 1. Go to `chrome://extensions/`